As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 8. I created my gift bag snowman's face using the same techniques I used for my snowman family.
 Here, I used black beads for my snowman's eyes, but his nose is made from polymer clay and his mouth is added with black glitter glue.

-9. I also knitted him a little scarf to cover the join between his head and the dowel (the knitting pattern is available on my blog link above).
+9. I also knitted him a little scarf to cover the joint between his head and the dowel (the knitting pattern is available on my blog link above).
 You can use a scrap of fabric or ribbon for a scarf instead if you want.

 Part V: Making a Floppy Hat for Your Sock Snowman